Shun-97/ESD-HealthIsWealth/README.md

 #### Plan a Meal Functionality

 -- We allow users to plan a meal for the day, indicating how much nutrition the food they intend to consume offers.
-Subsequently, if the food they plan to eat has too much calorie intake, the system will prompt them that they are not allowed to plan for more food as there is a health concern.
+Subsequently, if the food they plan to eat has too much calorie intake based on their preference, the system will prompt them that they are should not plan for more food as there is a health concern.
 Upon creating their meal plan, it will then be saved into the database for the user to track what food they have consumed and they will be notified on Telegram that their meal is planned!

 ##### Comprehensive Function